ffelten/CrazyRL/README.md

 ### Guidelines

-Firstly configuration of the positioning system has to be saved in a config file.
-The following explains quickly how to set up the LightHouse positioning system.
+Firstly configuration of the positioning system has to be saved in a config file using the [cfclient app](https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/userguides/userguide_client/).
+We have a script which does that in [geometry.py](crazy_rl/utils/geometry.py).
+You have to run it for each drone id, e.g. `python geometry.py geometry.yaml 1,2,4 0`.

-Then, connect your Crazyflie through the [cfclient app](https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/userguides/userguide_client/), manage the geometry for the lighthouse, estimate geometry simple and save the configuration on a yaml file.
-You can then connect the other drones and load the geometry in them using the client.

-(optional) Refer the path on [utils.py](crazy_rl/utils/utils.py) on the load_config method and the configuration will be load on drones at each start up. *This line has been commented out because it was very slow in practice.
-We just made sure the config was loaded before running the experiments.*

 Secondly place the turned on drones on your environment, on the ground below the positions given to `init_flying_pos` in your code.
 Be careful to put your drones at their right place depending on their id to avoid any crash at start up.